Balaklava (album): The songs

 The album starts with the track "Trumpeter Landfrey", taken from an archived 1890 cylinder recording that had been reissued on 78rpm records in the 1930s.
 His real name was Martin Lanfried; he was one of the original buglers from the 1854 Battle of Balaclava.
 The recording segues into "Translucent Carriages", one of the band's most enduring songs which Rapp subsequently performed, both with the band and as a soloist, including at the Terrastock 6 Festival in 2006.
 Simply performed with acoustic guitar, it contains breathing noises and whispered lines of commentary, including a quote from the ancient Greek historian Herodotus: "In peace, sons bury their fathers/ in war, fathers bury their sons."

 "Images of April", in contrast, is an evocation of nature, featuring dubbed bird songs throughout.
 After "There Was A Man", a simpler story-based folk song, "I Saw The World" has become another highlight in the band's career.
 Its heartfelt lyrics were written by a 21-year-old Rapp, with such examples such as "I saw the world spinning like a toy, hate seems so small compared to it all, so why don’t you do joy?"
 The sound is supplemented by overdubs of natural sound recordings, including waves as well as wind chimes, and by a lush string arrangement by Warren Smith.
-"Guardian Angels" is a ballad that was recorded with the intention to sound as if it was a scratchy 1920s 78rpm record, and the illusion was taken further by a date attached to the title ("recorded in Guadelope, Mexico, in 1929…") on the sleeve.
+"Guardian Angels" is a ballad that was recorded with the intention to sound as if it was a scratchy 1920s 78 rpm record, and the illusion was taken further by a date attached to the title ("recorded in Guadelope, Mexico, in 1929…") on the sleeve.

 The second side of the LP starts with a version of Leonard Cohen's "Suzanne", featuring a unique double bass marimba played by Warren Smith.
 This is followed by "Lepers and Roses", a complex ballad full of allegorical classical references, which was arranged by Al Schackman, best known as accompanist to Nina Simone, and also featured Joe Farrell on flute.
 After an archived recording of Florence Nightingale's voice, the final track, entitled "Ring Thing", is a dramatic musical evocation of Tolkien's The Lord of the Rings, complete with crashing gongs and a bagpipe chanter.
 According to Alderson: "The bagpipe player was told to play anything he wished and just walk around the studio playing.
 He was wearing his NYPD uniform pants during the overdub and was understandably confused.
 His performance was perfect."
 At the end, the sound of a tape spooling backwards through the album takes the listener back to "Trumpeter Landfrey", perhaps trying to convey a message that the cycle of war and confusion is destined to continue.
 Some of the reissues of Balaklava on CD have that section edited out; the 2018 CD on the Drag City label has it separately indexed under the title "Rewind".